12 Things Good Hosts Always Do—and 9 Things They Don’t Bother With

 Do it: Craft the perfect invitation

-A good invitation is the foundation of a good party—and the thing that makes an invitation good is the information on it.
+A good invitation is the foundation of a good soiree —and the thing that makes an invitation good is the information on it.
 The key is to make it as specific as possible, says Maryanne Parker, a party planning expert and the founder of Manor of Manners.
 Include the date, the time it begins and ends, the location, RSVP instructions and any extras like a theme, costume or potluck.

 Also remember that the invitation is part of what will convince people they want to come, so take the time to make it festive, put-together and compelling.
 A good invitation tells a story and intrigues people.
 One more tip: Don’t forget to spell-check it!

-Do it: Follow up on missing RSVPs
+Do it: Follow up on missing RSVPs when you invite people

 We live in a time when many people don’t bother responding to invitations of any sort, but knowing the number of guests to expect will reduce your stress level and also let you know how to plan.
 Put a request to RSVP on both digital and paper invites.
 Make it feel fun and important, says Sokolosky.
 Then, a week before the party, follow up on missing RSVPs by sending a lighthearted and personal text or email.
 Something like: “Let me know if you can make it—just want to make sure you get the good dessert!
 Plus, it won’t be as fun without you and your hilarious Christmas sweater!”